tom-seddon/b2/doc/Debug-version.md

 Activate a debug window for the corresponding piece of BBC hardware, showing current register values and additional useful info.

+## `Paging debug`

+Shows current paging settings.

+## `Breakpoints`

+Shows a list of all breakpoints.
+When you use the byte popup to set a breakpoint on an address or byte, it will appear here.

+If you use this window to alter the breakpoint flags for a particular address or byte, that byte or address will continue to be shown in the list even if all its breakpoint flags are cleared.
+When this happens, click the `x` button to get rid of it.

 # Other debug-related options #

 Additional debug options can be found in `Tools` > `Options` in the